 Einar Broch Johnsen is a professor at the Department of Informatics, University of Oslo.
 His research interests include programming models and methodology; program specification and modeling; formal methods and associated theory; lightweight analysis, type systems, testing; as well as deductive verification and formal logic.
-He is active in formal methods for distributed and concurrent systems, including object-oriented and concurrent languages, manycore computing, and cloud computing.
+He is active in formal methods for distributed and concurrent systems, including object-oriented and actor languages, manycore computing, cloud computing, and digital twins.
 He is one of the main developers of the ABS modeling language.

 SIRIUS is a Norwegian Centre for Research-driven Innovation that addresses the problems of scalable data access in the oil & gas industry.
 The centre combines public funding for basic research with funding from its industry partners into an 8 year programme for industrial innovation.